 As in the examples above, you could shorten your word count by two words for each prepositional phrase you eliminate.
 Imagine a page filled with prepositional phrases like the ones above.
 That’s a lot of words you could delete!

 There are many scenarios in which prepositions can be omitted.
 You saw a few of these cases above.
 Another situation is one you learned recently in our article on eliminating nominalizations.
 If you may recall, nominalizations often create passive voice structures!

-For your convenience, the following is a list of common situations in which you can revise prepositional phrases and how you should revise them.
+For those of you wanting to learn how to avoid or replace prepositional phrases, the following is a list of common situations in which you should revise prepositional phrases and how you can do so.

 - Be possessive: In many situations where there is a close connection, like a possessive relationship between two nouns, you can eliminate the preposition.
 For example, if you have “Noun1 of Noun 2,” or “Location1 in Location2,” take the second noun and move it before the first noun and add an apostrophe to create a possessive form for the second noun.

 - The approval of the Food and Drug Administration was received yesterday. → The Food and Drug Administration’s approval was received yesterday.

 - The studies were conducted at Max Laboratories in Chicago. → The studies were conducted at Chicago’s Max Laboratories.

 - Be active: When a passive construction is followed by “by” (Noun1 was/were + past participle + by + Noun2), take the second noun and make it the subject of a sentence using active voice.

 - The approval of the plan was given by the committee. → The committee approved the plan yesterday.